123456789_123456789_123456789_123456789_123456789_

 #column(byte_offset)

-Return the column number for the given byte offset.
+Return the column in bytes for the given byte offset.

 [ GitHub ]